Kamyil/reactive-function/README.md

 And then every other dependent value will be automatically updated after the mutation

 ## Where this function could be useful?
-Mainly in the legacy systems and old JS applications, where putting reactive JS framework (like React, Vue or Angular) would be extremely though challenge to do, but there is a need to create some reactive functionality
+Mainly in the legacy systems and old JS applications, where putting reactive JS framework (like React, Vue or Angular) would be extremely though challenge to do, but there is a need to add some new reactive functionality, without adding heavy libraries

 ## I have `property $reactiveDataContainer does not exist on type (Window & typeof globalThis)` problem

-It means that your development environment did not catch extended `Window` & `Global` with this property.
+It means that your development environment did not catch extended `Window` & `Global` interfaces with this property.
 The possible fix for that would be adding it manually to your type definition file

 ```ts
 import { IReactiveDataContainer } from '@kamyil/reactive-functions';